charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 Plots and graphs are not always necessary.
 Sometimes, the full data table is the best visualization.
 For example, in the case of an mid-project intermediary report for a meeting with experts on the project, it is likely that plots will lead to questions digging in details, where showing the full dataset and how solution where selected, and compare to each other is necessary.
 ## Multi-dimensional data
-In the context of ES, multi-dimensionality arises from multi-objective problems, such as cases where mutiple ES are considered and their trade-offs are to be explored, but also from (*where do we encounter multi-dim in ES besides multi-obj???*) Visual decision support tools are very relevant in field of multi-objective optimization problems[^0326back].
+In the context of ES, multi-dimensionality arises from multi-objective problems, such as cases where mutiple ES are considered and their trade-offs are to be explored, but also from mutiple scenarios, due for example to uncertainty.
+Visual decision support tools are very relevant in field of multi-objective optimization problems[^0326back].
 In the  typical cases, there is no unique optimal solution, but a collection of Pareto optimal ones [@Hadka2015], i.e solutions where improving the result towards one objective result a decrease in performance with regards to another objective  [@paretoUNIL].
 Efficient visualizations empower the user with the ability to navigate through thousands of potential solutions, compare them and understand trade-offs, leading to performant decision-making.

 *FOCUS ON VISUALIZING TRADE-OFFS AND INCLUDE EVERYWHERE TODO*